Dubai Visitor Visa Cost 2026: AED, INR, USD & GBP Fees

 7. Download or print your visa and present it at UAE immigration when you arrive in Dubai.

-Apply at least 5–7 working days before travel.
-During peak travel seasons, Eid holidays, and busy tourism periods, applying earlier is recommended.
-Express processing may also be available for urgent travel applications.
+Planning tip: Apply at least 5–7 working days before travel.
+During peak travel seasons, Eid holidays, and busy tourism periods, apply earlier.
+Express processing is available for urgent travel applications.

 Apply for Your Dubai Visa with Expert Assistance